-You don’t have to put all your detail within the body of the text.
+You don’t have to put all your details within the body of the text.
 I have read a lot of family histories that start like this:

 “My ancestor, John Brown was born on 5th June 1857.
 He was christened on 10 June 1857 in St Michael’s Church, Basingstoke.
 His older brother, Thomas was christened on the same day.
 Thomas was born on 20th March 1855.”

-I’ve written sentences like this too.
-We don’t have to do this!
-We could put some of those details in footnotes, alongside any source information.
-Doing so could transform our sentences, to something like this:
+For an instant win, try putting some of those details in footnotes or endnotes, alongside any source information.
+Doing so transforms our sentence, to something like this: